EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: for Fine-tuning

-\paragraph{Results} Table \ref{tab:finetuning} presents the results.
-When comparing two \varierr{} baselines, contrary to expectations, removing human-detected errors (R2) does not lead to improved alignment with HJD.
-For BERT and RoBERTa finetuning, both \framework{}-informed setups improve when evaluated on F1.
-However, KL divergence is only moderately optimized when directly using \framework{} labels.
-When comparing the \framework{} validation scenarios, particularly on the improved weighted F1, we observe that \textit{all-llm} delivers the best performance in most evaluations, followed by \textit{one-llm}.
-This substantiates our hypothesis that LLM validation with additional labels and explanations as context benefits modeling.
-As for model sizes, the larger Llama-70B has an advantage over Llama-8B, but surprisingly, Qwen-7B beats Qwen-72B in BERT and RoBERTa fine-tuning on both F1 and KL in the \framework{}-pruning setup.
-However, Qwen-7B significantly degrades when fine-tuned directly using \textit{all-llm} validation.
+As for model sizes, the larger Llama-70B has an advantage over Llama-8B, but surprisingly, Qwen-7B beats Qwen-72B in BERT and RoBERTa fine-tuning on both F1 and KL in the \framework{}-pruning setup (b).
+However, Qwen-7B significantly degrades when fine-tuned using \textit{all-llm} validation in setup (a).
 These outlying results echo Qwen-7B's noticeably lower number of explanations after \textit{all-llm} validation reported in Table \ref{tab:validation_stats}.
-Above all, our findings suggest that LLMs can effectively approximate HJD by validating their annotations using \framework{} or by validating human ones.
+Above all, our findings suggest that LLMs can effectively help approximate HJD by validating their annotations using \framework{} or by validating human ones.